GSA/Section508.gov/_posts/2018-05-17-blog-Global-Accessibility-Awareness-Day-2018.md

 \---\---\---\---\---\---\---\----

 Global Accessibility Awareness Day grew from a [2011 blog post][3] and evolved into a day recognized annually around the world.
-This day is dedicated to increasing awareness of digital accessibility to the broadest audience possible.< br/>
+This day is dedicated to increasing awareness of digital accessibility to the broadest audience possible.

  [1]: https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule
  [2]: https://disabilitycompendium.org/sites/default/files/user-uploads/2016_AnnualReport.pdf